janlelis/unicode-confusable/README.md

 ### List

-List all confusables of specific character:
+List all confusables of a specific character:

 ```ruby
 Unicode::Confusable.list("o", false)